-Studio gear can be expensive, but it can also be quite addictive.
-So with so many vintage pieces out there and bargains galore to be had, the secondhand route can be a great way to get deals.
-But it does have problems – or not, if you follow these tips…
+With so much vintage gear out there and bargains galore to be had, the secondhand route can be a great way to get deals.
+But there can be problems.
+Avoid them by following these tips.

 1. Maybe buy new!